Table of Contents

 Lastly, rejection letters should be brief and to the point.
 Make sure to disclose the company’s decision not to move them forward toward the top of the letter and keep the letter under one page.
 Leaving the company’s decision for the end may be confusing and more frustrating.

-Call Candidates Interviewed Before Sending the Letter
+Tip 4: Call Candidates Interviewed Before Sending the Letter

-Before sending the letter, the hiring team should call any rejected candidates who interviewed to inform them directly that they have not been chosen for the position.
+Before sending the letter, the hiring team should call any rejected candidates who were interviewed to inform them directly that they have not been chosen for the position.

 Get Started with a Free Rejection Letter Template